ak112/TSAI-EVA8.0/06_AdvancedConvolution/README.md

    * The final block, "gap", is a global average pooling layer (AvgPool2d) with a kernel size of 3.
    * The output of the final block is reshaped into a vector with a size of 10 and passed through a log_softmax activation to get     the  final class scores for the 10 classes of the CIFAR-10 dataset.

 For the purpose of augmenting the images we have used albumentations library.
 The network architecture created utilizes 159,552 params.
-The network was trained for 150 epochs and achieved the desired accuracy of 85%.
+The network was trained for 150 epochs and achieved an accuracy of 84.94%.
+The accuracy was consistently above 84% in the last 17 epochs.

+The next task is to optimize the architecture in such a way that it achieves 85% accuracy in less number of epochs.